Markov decision process: Policy iteration

-In policy iteration (Howard 1960), step one is performed once, and then step two is performed once, then both are repeated until policy converges.
-Then step one is again performed once and so on.
+In policy iteration, one first performs Value Determination by solving for $V$ from the linear system described in step one, then performs Policy Improvement by computing $\pi$ as in step two, then repeats both steps until the policy converges.
 (Policy iteration was invented by Howard to optimize Sears catalogue mailing, which he had been optimizing using value iteration.)

-Instead of repeating step two to convergence, it may be formulated and solved as a set of linear equations.
-These equations are merely obtained by making $s = s'$ in the step two equation.
-Thus, repeating step two to convergence can be interpreted as solving the linear equations by relaxation.
+Since policy iteration effectively interleaves a linear inverse problem with a nonlinear operation, it may interpreted as a type of relaxation method.

-This variant has the advantage that there is a definite stopping condition: when the array $\pi$ does not change in the course of applying step 1 to all states, the algorithm is completed.
+This variant has the advantage that there is a definite stopping condition.
+Since there is a unique solution $V$ for each policy $\pi$, the algorithm is completed once the Policy Improvement produces the same policy twice consecutively.

-Policy iteration is usually slower than value iteration for a large number of possible states.
+While there are situations where policy iteration may be faster than value iteration (e.g. when the action space is significantly larger than the state space), policy iteration is usually slower than value iteration for a large number of possible states.

 Modified policy iteration

-In modified policy iteration (van Nunen 1976; Puterman & Shin 1978), step one is performed once, and then step two is repeated several times.
-Then step one is again performed once and so on.
+In modified policy iteration (van Nunen 1976; Puterman & Shin 1978), step one is repeated several times, and then step two is performed once.
+Then step one is again repeated several times and so on.